-LE ARNING OUTCOMES ASSE SSMENT CRITERIA - PASS Th earner can: 1 Understand accidents which occur within a logistics environment.
+LE ARNING OUTCOMES ASSESSMENT CRITERIA - PASS Th The learner can: 1 Understand accidents which occur within a logistics environment.
 1.1 Describe common types of accidents in a logistic environment.
 1.2 Explain how accidents in a logistics environment could affect employees and a business.
-1.3 Explain how a business should respond to accidents in a logistics environment 2 Understand the importance of protecting people from accidents in a logistics environment.
-2.1 Explain why personal protective equipment is used in a logistics environment.
-2.2 Explain how providing personal protective equipment can be a benefit to a business.
-3 Understand health and safety policies and procedures in a logistics environment.
-3.1 Explain how the Health and Safety at Work Act impacts on employer responsibilities in a logistics environment.
+1.3 Explain how a business should respond to accidents in a logistics environment 2 Understand the importance of prote people from accidents in a logistics environment. ecting 2.1 Explain why personal protective 3 Understand health and safety police and procedures in a logistics environment.
+Sies 3.1 Explain how the Health and Safety at Work Act impacts on employer responsibilities in a logistics environment.
 3.2 Explain why it is important for a logistics business to have a health and safety policy and procedure.
-4 Understand responsibilities for self and others health and safety in a logistics environment.
-4.1 Explain why personal wellbeing is important in a logistics environment.
-4.2 Explain why maintaining own workspace in a clean and tidy condition is important in a logistics environment.
-4.3 Explain how to maintain different items of equipment in good working order.
+4 Understand responsibilities for self others health and safety in a logisti environment.